fsprojects/FAKE/Samples/ContinuousDeploymentWebsite/Readme.markdown

 	* Copies the website into a separate folder
 	* Copies Cassini into a separate folder
 	* Starts Casssini on the website folder
+* Take a look at the deployed website - probably at http://localhost:32768/

+### Pushing an update

+* Increment the version no. in version.txt
+* Run 02_build.bat
+* Run 04_deploy.bat
+* Now take another look at the deployed website